Oklahoma State Penitentiary: Death Row and executions

 Between 1915 and 2014, Oklahoma executed a total of 192 men and 3 women.
 3 different methods of execution have been employed by the state.
-Lethal injection, which was first used on September 10, 1990, has been used 116 times.
+Lethal injection, which was first used on September 10, 1990, has been used 120 times.
 Other execution methods have included the hanging of a federal prisoner, and 82 electrocutions using the electric chair commonly referred to as "Old Sparky", a method that was last performed in 1966.

-In March 2015, Gov. Mary Fallin signed into law HB1879 providing for nitrogen hypoxia as an alternative to the primary execution method of lethal injection.
-In March 2018, Attorney General Michael J. Hunter and Corrections Director Joe M. Allbaugh announced that Oklahoma would start using inert gas asphyxiation as the primary method of execution.
-Oklahoma Department of Corrections has had difficulty obtaining the drugs used to perform lethal injections.